 See, the truth is, I’m willing to bet you already knew that.
 I’m willing to bet that not once did it ever cross your mind that I was even close to perfect.
 And yet….
 I’ve spent most of my life, like so many others, trying to convince everyone I was.

 How could I possibly be vulnerable and share my fears with you?
 How could I possibly tell you that I’ve missed that many workouts?
 How could I possibly tell you that some Sundays I choose my bed over church?
 How could I possibly tell you that I ate chocolate cookies for dinner and washed them down with liquor?
 How could I possibly tell you that I yelled at my kids over nothing?
 How could I tell you that I read the Bible but still struggle with a cursing habit?
-Or that my marriage isn’t perfect?
 Or that I’m struggling to grow my business?
 Or that some days depression still gets the best of me?
 How could I possibly be so real?
 Wouldn’t that mean I’m a failure?
 Wouldn’t that mean I’m a horrible Christian, health coach, friend, entrepreneur, blogger, mother, wife, woman??

 Friends, there is beauty in being real.
 There is healing in being vulnerable.
 Yes, it’s scary.
 Yes, it can be uncomfortable.
 But good God almighty, it can be liberating.
 This whole game of trying to pretend we have it all together for our friends, for our family, for social media – it’s exhausting.
 And a complete waste of your time and energy.